2. User interfaces

 or Analyze

 .
-There are 2 ways to browse through
+There are two ways to browse through

 the items of the menu: with the mouse or with the keyboard.
 To open a